WalMaa/FestivalPlanner/README.md

 # Project Status

 This project is actively being developed.
-The latest version is  `v.0.3.1`
+The latest version is  `v.0.4.0`

 ## Current Features
 * Allows users to see upcoming festivals on a timeline
+* Allows users to see listed festivals based on city
+* Allows users to see featuring artists and listen to their audio snippets

 ## Known issues
-* Upcoming
+* Location buttons do not scale properly on mobile

 # Release History
+* `V.0.4.0` - Streamlined UI.
+(13-08-2023)
 * `V.0.3.1` - Enhanced responsitivity for mobile.
 (23-06-2023)
 * `V.0.3.0` - Users can select a location and see the festivals and artists.
 * `V.0.2.2` - Upcoming festivals bar implemented.